robertmxmx/otree-Robert/README.md

 	- Simon to show me how an unsorted group will get handled when it comes to the Bonus questions.
 Some questions make no sense for them, so should not be shown.

+## Toby To Do

+- Change "commonly" to "frequently"
+- Change description of the feedback that A will get in the instructions (A will learn B's purely hypothetical decision, in DET treatment.)
+- Confirm that nothing funny happens if a group is not based on any identity criterion
+- Double check wording of all the belief questions.
+- Fix "with"/"wish" typo

+## Toby To Review

 - Important change to feedback for A: A needs to learn how **B/C would have behaved, even if A does not take**.
 (In both Task 1 and Task 2.)
 TOBY to add change to the wording, but leave the logic to be filled in by Simon.
   - **Simon:** I've tried to clean up the code here.
 If you want to add the wording you will need to edit this file:
     `group_reputation3/task2/templates/components/FeedbackResults.html`
 		- Toby: I've tried to add feedback.
-Query why the file to amend is in Task 2, not Task 1 directory?
-- Related: Toby will need to change the instructions for A to make the last change clear.

-## Toby To Do

-- Change "commonly" to "frequently"
-- Change description of the feedback that A will get in the instructions
-- Confirm that nothing funny happens if a group is not based on any identity criterion
-- Double check wording of all the belief questions.

-## Toby To Review

-- Make "online experiment" default to UNCHECKED
-- Change default show up fee to $15 and ECU to 0.30 cents
 - Update readme to describe new variables correctly
-- Need to place the belief questions for A, B, C, all in the same part of the sequencing.
-They come immediately after the Task 1 Decisions, but *before* the Task 1 feedback.
 - Head the belief questions page "Bonus questions"
 - On the final payment page, refer to the bonus payment as "Bonus question payment" (if applicable).
 (Toby to check)